mkaic/square-noodles/README.md

 To install, simply click the big green "Code" button, then click Download ZIP.
 Unzip the result.
 In Blender, click **Edit > Preferences**, then inside the **Addons** panel, click **Install**.
 Navigate to the unzipped download folder and double click on `square_noodles.py`.
 Check the box next to the addon in the addons list to enable it.

 ## Usage
-*Note: If you have Noodle Curving turned on (it's on by default), you might see a few visual glitches when using the addon.*

 The addon has only one operator, Square Noodles, which works in any node editor space (compositor/geometry/shader/texture etc.).
 It only operates on nodes that you have selected.
 You can run Square Noodles by either searching for it in the `F3` search menu, or by using the default keyboard shortcut, `SHIFT+COMMA` (you actually press the `,` key, you don't type "COMMA").